ticidesign/dev-notes/performance/performance-workshop.md

 ## Future

-Offence - work to help us improve our performanc Defence - work that will stop us from regressing our performance
+Offense - work to help us improve our performance Defense - work that will stop us from regressing our performance

-**Focus Areas for Defence**
+**Focus Areas for Defense**

-- Standardised metrics: everyone is speaking the same language, easy to rollout standard tools.
+- Standardized metrics: everyone is speaking the same language, easy to rollout standard tools.
 (Browser Metrics V3 / BM V3 only uses Gas V3 pipelines)
-- Performance portal: a tailored experience to make it eaier to understand performance.
+- Performance portal: a tailored experience to make it easier to understand performance.
 - Pre-production check: stop regression from reaching production.

 FMP = TTR (TPC)

-**Focus Areas for Offence**
+**Focus Areas for Offense**

 What about the Frontend?

 - **Improve Platform Perf:** frontend services (SSR), SPA shell, building improvements
 - **New platform Capabilities:** loading phases, SPA prefetching and caching.
-- **Dependency Managment:** getting on the release train, reducing duplicate components in FE
+- **Dependency Management:** getting on the release train, reducing duplicate components in FE
-- **Improving TTFB** ([time to frist byte](https://web.dev/time-to-first-byte/)): can we start downloading content sooner?
+- **Improving TTFB** ([time to first byte](https://web.dev/time-to-first-byte/)): can we start downloading content sooner?

 What about the Backend?

-- **Decomposition:** new services that optimise for read views of experiences at scale.
+- **Decomposition:** new services that optimize for read views of experiences at scale.
-- **Improve DB usage:** optimise DB usage in code, caching of common queries.
+- **Improve DB usage:** optimize DB usage in code, caching of common queries.
-- **Consist GraphQL Schema:** optimised schema for performance when acessing issue and field data.
+- **Consist GraphQL Schema:** optimized schema for performance when accessing issue and field data.

 Slack channels: #jira-cloud-perf | #jira-spa | #jira-frontend-perf